 - A. The Hearing Officer shall prepare a written decision, together with the reasons for the decision, within ten (10) days after the hearing.
-A copy of the decision must be forwarded to the Tenant and the Housing Authority must keep a copy of the decision in the Tenant file.
-A copy of the decision, with all names and identifying references deleted, shall also be maintained on file by the Housing Authority and made available for inspection by prospective complainants, their representative or the Hearing Officer. - B. The decision of the Hearing Officer shall be binding on the Housing Authority which shall take all actions, or refrain from any actions necessary to carry out the decision, unless the Housing Authority's Board of Commissioners determines, within twenty-five (25) working days and promptly notifies the complainant of its determination that: - 1.
-The grievance does not concern Housing Authority action or failure to act regarding the lease or Housing Authority regulations, rules, or policies which adversely affect the Tenant's rights, duties, welfare, or status; or
+A copy of the decision must be forwarded to the Tenant and Gateway Crossing must keep a copy of the decision in the Tenant file.
+A copy of the decision, with all names and identifying references deleted, shall also be maintained on file by Gateway Crossing and made available for inspection by prospective complainants, their representative or the Hearing Officer. - 3.
+The decision of the Hearing Officer shall be binding on the Housing Authority which shall take all actions, or refrain from any actions necessary to carry out the decision, unless the Housing Authority's Board of Commissioners determines, within twenty-five (25) working days and promptly notifies the complainant of its determination that: - The grievance does not concern Housing Authority action or failure to act regarding the lease or Gateway Crossing's regulations, rules, or policies which adversely affect the Tenant's rights, duties, welfare, or status; or

-- 2. The decision of the Hearing Officer is contrary to applicable Federal, State or Local law, HUD regulations or requirements of the Annual Contributions Contract between HUD and the Housing Authority. - C. A decision by the Hearing Officer or Board of Commissioners in favor of the Housing Authority or which denies the relief requested by the complainant in whole or in part shall not constitute a waiver of, nor affect in any manner whatever, any rights the complainant may have to a trial de novo or judicial review in any judicial proceedings, which may thereafter be brought in the matter.
+- The decision of the Hearing Officer is contrary to applicable Federal, State or Local law, HUD regulations or requirements of the Annual Contributions Contract between HUD and the Housing Authority. - C. A decision by the Hearing Officer or Board of Commissioners in favor of Gateway Crossing or which denies the relief requested by the complainant in whole or in part shall not constitute a waiver of, nor affect in any manner whatever, any rights the complainant may have to a trial de novo or judicial review in any judicial proceedings, which may thereafter be brought in the matter.

-Exhibit F

-PET OWNERSHIP POLICY
+Exhibit F PET OWNERSHIP POLICY